Top 5 Repair & Storage Snowblower Maintenance Tips

 Let’s start with the outside of your snowblower.

 - Are your tires full?
 Just like caring for the tires on a car, you’ll want to be sure that your snowblowers tires aren’t in need of repair.
 Make sure that they are well inflated and when you’re done using the snowblower, clean the wheels and tires before storing.
-Before storing your snowblower for the winter, it can be helpful to treat your snowblowers tires.
+Before storing your snowblower for the winter, it can be helpful to treat your snowblowers tires to a thorough cleaning.

 - How’s your auger?
 If you’re using a single stage snowblower, make sure that your auger isn’t worn down and is still pulling snow through the machine.
 There are pieces of rubber on this part of your snowblower that you’ll want to ensure stay well lubricated and aren’t given the opportunity to rot out.